marmatys/LuxmedSniper/README.md

 ```
 python3 luxmedSnip.py -c /path/to/my_favourite_surgeon.yml
 ```

+**Note**: If you're looking for a spot on a fairly available profession, it's worth running the sniper once with SMS sending disabled so that you don't send a hundred messages at once and use all your Twilio credit.
+Just comment the content of `def send_message`.

-3) Wait for new appointment notifications in your pushover app on mobile :)!
+3) Wait for new SMS with appointment notifications on mobile :)!